 Are you ready?
 Order your SNOO rental now!

+Everyone.
 No seriously, the SNOO is amazing.
 To be fair, we’ve been using it since about day 4 or 5 – right after our daughter went through an insane growth spurt when we came home from the hospital.
 Those first few nights we were literally up ALL NIGHT.
-No 2 hour stretches of sleep.
+No two-hour stretches of sleep.
 Just near-constant nursing and an inability to put the baby down.
 We started using the SNOO as she exited the growth spurt, so I don’t have a direct comparison of the SNOO vs. Pack N Play today.
 Based on our experience, it’s been worth every penny.
 More on that to come.
 BUT, if you happen to be in an even more challenging sleep situation, this bassinet is definitely for you.

 If you’re dealing with sleep issues, or the dreaded four-month sleep regression this could be the answer you’re looking for.
 Based on the amount of sleep (or lack thereof) during the early months, I’d suggest you get the SNOO earlier.
 However, if you were blessed with a sleeping baby early on and have now had a huge sleep setback – it might be a good time to get on the SNOO wagon.